drop8k/docs/server/installation1.md

 ![WindowsSandboxClient_vn8raRWlHe](https://user-images.githubusercontent.com/92121005/181120330-7aa776c7-1131-420c-abed-9d121558c4cc.gif)

 ### SKLauncher: Method 2
+You can also manually create profiles in SKLauncher.

 - Download and launch the [SKLauncher](https://skmedix.pl/sklauncher) executable.
 - Create a new profile with the Minecraft version of the modpack.
 Then, click on the ***3 Dots*** > ***Edit Profile*** > ***Game Settings*** > ***Game Directory***.
    - Set the ***Game Directory*** to the location of the modpack installed by CurseForge.